udacity/CarND-Vehicle-Detection/README.md

 #### 3. Stablization

-I kept a running list of bounding boxes over multiple frames.
+For continuity, I created a running list of bounding boxes over multiple frames.
 For each I tracked the average color and dimension of the box.
 When I get a new candidate box on each frame, I would attempt to match it with a previous box by position and dominant image color.
 Then I would interpolate towards the new box with some slower rate.
 I also determine a velocity in X and Y that updates the center of the box each frame.
 The combination smooths the position and dimensions of the car bounding boxes.

 #### 4. Metrics

 The box center is reverse projected onto into a more linear space using the same method used in advanced lane finding.
 ![alt text][image10]

-In space, it was simple to assign a lane position by reverse projecting the center of the bounding box with cv2.perspectiveTransform.
+In this space it was simple to assign a lane position by reverse projecting the center of the bounding box with cv2.perspectiveTransform.
 As the operation required unusual levels of encapsulation in lists and then dereferencing, it's included here:

 ```code